FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/parallel/sharding.md

 When multiple applications are hosted on a blockchain, the "**intra-block fragmentation**"Technology enables parallelization of inter-application transaction execution。

-Grouping contracts on the chain in FISCO BCOS support。When executing transactions within a block, the transactions within a block are split into multiple "**intra-block fragmentation**"Hereinafter referred to as: shards), transactions of the same shard are scheduled to be executed in the same executor.。
+Grouping contracts on the chain in FISCO BCOS support。When executing transactions within a block, the transactions within a block are split into multiple "**intra-block fragmentation**"Hereinafter referred to as: shards), transactions of the same shard are scheduled to be executed in the same executor。

 ## 方案

 **Key point**

-* Parallel: Different shards within a block are scheduled for parallel execution in different executors.。
+* Parallel: Different shards within a block are scheduled for parallel execution in different executors。
-* Local: The mutual invocation of contracts within the shard is done directly in the same executor, and the shards do not interfere with each other.。
+* Local: The mutual invocation of contracts within the shard is done directly in the same executor, and the shards do not interfere with each other。
-* Cross-shard: Cross-shard calls are made directly in a block, transparent to the user, and its scheduling is based on the DMC mechanism to avoid heavy SPV proof.。
+* Cross-shard: Cross-shard calls are made directly in a block, transparent to the user, and its scheduling is based on the DMC mechanism to avoid heavy SPV proof。
 * Configuration: Users can manage the shards to which contracts belong in the console
 * Inheritance: Contracts deployed within a shard belong to the same shard, eliminating tedious shard management operations。